Teefaloshan/SWproject-1/README.md

 The result after being processed will be returned to the users page (UI).

-this is what my website UI looks like:
+# my website User Interface looks like:
 ![Screenshot (182)](https://user-images.githubusercontent.com/105608503/170506098-d46532d0-9f08-4801-8643-b3fba7a8d566.png)